 People

-Processes Even if your team are superstars, you still need the right processes to back them up.
+Even if your team is the best of the best, you still need the right processes to back them up.
 To do this, the first step is streamlining daily tasks to maximize efficiency and effectiveness.
 Yet continuity planning isn’t just about efficiency — it’s about planning for the worst disasters.
 Depending on your sector, you may need to plan how you could:

-Since continuity planning is all about agility, it favors technology solutions that enable seamless communication between the team we mentioned previously.
+Since continuity planning is all about agility, it favors technology solutions that enable seamless communication between the teams we mentioned previously.
+This is particularly relevant when teams are working remotely.
+Cloud-based solutions, for example, can facilitate remote work and enable real-time collaboration between team members.

 Customers